Welcome Break Pension Plan (“the Plan”)

 The Trustees, with advice from the Plan’s investment consultants, undertook a review of the investment strategy on 4 September 2018; this review took into account the characteristics and profile of the Plan membership to establish an appropriate strategy.
 The recommendation arising from the review was that, based on the quality and the appropriateness of the investment options for the Plan’s membership, the existing investment strategy should mostly be maintained.

-The only exception was a recommendation to consider replacing the Over 5 Year Index Linked Gilts Index Fund in the de-risking phase with a fund more focused towards protecting against changes in inflation linked annuity prices (specifically the LGIM Inflation Linked Pre-Retirement Fund, a fund provided by LGIM which is highly rated by Mercer, the Trustees’ investment consultant).
-However, due to recent, relative underperformance of the proposed Fund and the significant implementation costs compared with the value of invested assets, no changes were made following the review.
-The next review of the investment strategy is due to take place in September 2021, or sooner if it is determined that there has been a significant change in the membership or investment policy.
+The only exception was a recommendation to consider replacing the Over 5 Year Index-Linked Gilts Index Fund in the de-risking phase with a fund more focused towards protecting against changes in inflation linked annuity prices (specifically the LGIM Inflation Linked Pre-Retirement Fund, a fund provided by LGIM which is highly rated by Mercer, the Trustees’ investment consultant).
+However, due to relative underperformance of the proposed Fund and the significant implementation costs compared with the value of invested assets, no changes were made following the review.
+The next review of the investment strategy is planned to take place in July 2021.

 The current default investment arrangement for the DC Section of the Plan is the Lifestyle Investment option, which is managed by LGIM.
 Under this arrangement, a member’s contributions are invested into the Multi Asset (formerly Consensus) Fund until 16 years before the member’s target retirement date, otherwise known as the growth phase.
 The aim of this fund is to provide long term investment growth for the member.
 The default strategy then gradually moves assets to lower-risk funds – the Blended Fund, Over 5 Year Index-Linked Gilt Index Fund and the Sterling Liquidity Fund – in the de-risking phase.
 The Blended Fund consists of 12 different passively managed funds which are invested in equities and bonds – in effect, this is a multi-asset fund too.